Am I Actually Autistic? TABLE OF CONTENTS

 Take the quiz at: http://autisticculture.lpages.co/quiz/

-If you are thinking of becoming an author and would like Angela’s support, visit
+If you are thinking of becoming an author and would like my support, visit

 http://www.AngelaKingdon.com/

-.
-I’m passionate about amplifying the voices of people from marginalized backgrounds.
+I’m passionate about amplifying the voices Autistic people.
 If that is you, and I can help, track me down!
-If you would like an autism evaluation or Autistic-centered Therapy from Matt, visit

-We’d love to connect on Instagram.
-Find us at http://instagram.com/AutisticCulturePodcast/
+I’d love to connect on Instagram.
+Find me at http://instagram.com/AutisticCulturePodcast/

 Published by Autistic Culture Press